News

 Heat is a common seizure trigger, therefore the installation of air conditioning will have a direct benefit to many residents.
 Benefits include seizure reduction due to reduced temperature and the consequent reduction to sleep disturbance.

-Thanks to your support to date, CCTV and Fire Detection systems have been successfully installed.
-We are finalising the installation of our Emergency Carer on Call systems to help reduce the risk to life for the vulnerable people we support.
+We now are finalising the installation of our Emergency Carer On-Call system to help reduce the risk to life for the vulnerable people we support.
+The installation of air conditioning will commence shortly.

-If we raise more than our target of £1.1 m this will be used for other capital projects here at The Meath.
+If we raised more than our target of £1.1 m this will be used for other capital projects here at The Meath.

 A Word from Richard Lockwood, President of The Meath Capital Appeal